 And did she ever deliver!
-We’re thrilled to share brand-new DIY Christmas decorations with you.
+We’re thrilled to share brand-new DIY Christmas decorations for kids and children’s ministry spaces.
 Spruce up your holiday trimmings with these merry and bright decorations to invite kids to truly celebrate Jesus’ birth.

 1. Tubular Christmas Tree

 Tired of fluffing fake Christmas tree branches?
 Or perhaps you just don’t have room for a tree this year.
-Try this tubular tree instead!
-Wrapping paper and cardboard tubes stack on a 4-foot dowel to make this whimsical giving tree.
+Then try this tubular tree instead!
+Wrapping paper and cardboard tubes stack on a 4-foot dowel to make a whimsical giving tree.

 You’ll need: